oneapi-src/level-zero-spec/scripts/core/PROG.rst

 ~~~~~~~~

 -  At creation time, the logical command queue is explicitly bound to a physical command queue.
--  The number and properties of physical command queues is queried by using ::${x}DeviceGetCommandQueueGroupProperties.
+-  The number and properties of physical command queues is queried by using ${x}DeviceGetCommandQueueGroupProperties.
 -  Multiple logical command queues may be created that use the same physical command queue.
 For example,
    an application may create a logical command queue per Host thread with different scheduling priorities.
 -  However, since each logical command queue may allocate a logical hardware context, an application